Solo: A Star Wars Story: Filming

 Filming began on January 30, 2017, at Pinewood Studios, under the working title Star Wars: Red Cup.
 By February 10, the film had spent $54.5 million on production.
 Lucasfilm announced that principal photography started on February 20, 2017.
 Bradford Young served as the cinematographer for the film.
 In May 2017, filming took place in Italy, with locations including Tre Cime di Lavaredo and Monte Piana in the Dolomites in Veneto, to the Fassa Dolomites in Trentino.
 Filming also took place in the Canary Islands that month.

-On June 20, 2017, citing "creative differences", Lucasfilm announced that the directors had left the project with a new director "to be announced soon".
+On June 20, 2017, citing "creative differences", Lucasfilm announced that directors Lord and Miller had left the project with a new director "to be announced soon".
 It was reported that the directors were fired after Kennedy and Lawrence Kasdan disagreed with their shooting style; Lord and Miller believed they were hired to make a comedy film, while Lucasfilm was looking for the duo only to add "a comedic touch."
 Lucasfilm also felt the directors were encouraging too much improvisation from the actors, which was believed to be "shifting the story off-course" from the Kasdans' script.
 To appease Kasdan, who was unhappy with scenes not being filmed "word for word," Lord and Miller shot several takes exactly as written, then shot additional takes.
 Lord and Miller refused to compromise on certain scenes, such as filming a scene from fewer angles than Lucasfilm expected, thereby reducing the options available in editing.
-The duo were also unhappy when Lawrence Kasdan was brought to the London set, feeling he became a "shadow director."
+The duo were also unhappy when Lawrence Kasdan was brought to the London set, feeling he became a "shadow director".
 The decision to remove Lord and Miller was made after a short hiatus in filming taken to review the footage so far.
 The original film editor, Chris Dickens, was also removed from the film, replaced by Pietro Scalia.